The Best State to Form Your LLC: A 4-Step Guide to Choosing Wisely

 So you've already created an LLC, are killing it in your home state, and now you're ready to expand your business to other parts of the country.
 But wait -- before you start selling your goods or services in another state, you might need to register your business there first.
-If you're unsure whether to register or not, find that out first.
+If you're unsure whether to register or not, find out what a foreign LLC is first.

 In this guide, we assume you know you need to register, and we go over how to do it.
 Let's get started!